abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

     >>> browser.getControl('Link').click()
     >>> browser.getControl(name='form.button.Add').click()

-We select **Link** because Smart Link replace the basic ATLink completely, stealing it's name and underlying type infos.
+We select **Link** because Smart Link replace the basic ATLink completly, stealing it's name and underlying type infos.
+This is quite good, as every 3rd-party products that can behave integration with basic ATLink content, will also works well with Smart Link.

 Now we fill the form and submit it.